RPM vs. RTM: What’s the Difference?

 rpm vs rtm and how to bill

-Understanding the differences between remote patient monitoring (RPM) and remote therapeutic monitoring (RTM) is critical when considering remote care models.
-This article provides an overview comparing RPM vs RTM.
-We cover the technologies each uses, the data types collected, how to bill for services, and supervision and billing rules requirements.
-This overview will help you make informed decisions around which to leverage to expand access to care and create new revenue streams while remaining compliant with billing regulations.
+Remote care models offer significant advantages in healthcare delivery, but distinguishing between remote patient monitoring (RPM) and remote therapeutic monitoring (RTM) reimbursement can be complex.
+This article provides an overview comparing RPM vs RTM. it covers the technologies each uses, the data types collected, how to bill for services, and supervision and billing rules requirements.

 What is Remote Patient Monitoring (RPM)?